espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 > **NOTE:** If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.

 1. Configure, build and flash your project as explained in [Basic use tutorial](./basic_use.md).
 2. Set the proper values for openOCD Configuration files in the `idf.openOCDConfigs` configuration setting.
-You can choose a specific board listed in openOCD using **ESP-IDF: Select OpenOCD Board Configuration** or use **ESP-IDF: Device configuration** to manually set any value you desire the By default, when you used **ESP-IDF: Set Espressif device target** the following files are set:
+You can choose a specific board listed in openOCD using **ESP-IDF: Select OpenOCD Board Configuration** or use **ESP-IDF: Device configuration** to manually set any value you desire.

+When you use **ESP-IDF: Set Espressif device target** the following files are set:

 - Choosing esp32 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32.cfg"]
 - Choosing esp32s2 as IDF_TARGET will set `idf.openOCDConfigs` to ["interface/ftdi/esp32_devkitj_v1.cfg", "target/esp32s2.cfg"]